 San José Costa Rica Temple

-87th operating temple
+87th dedicated temple in operation

 © 2012, Chett K Bullock.
 All rights reserved.